-You all ready know just how much I enjoy your site, your articles and just your love of Jesus.
+You already know just how much I enjoy your site, your articles and just your love of Jesus.
 So, I will not bore you with my gratitude and thankfulness at the opportunities you afford us.

 I do have a question though which I know nothing about and would enjoy your response.
 The other day, on the radio, I heard a quite passionate denial of the value of (a famous author’s) work and the “Emerging Church” ( I am not sure of the spelling).